Oprah calls it the “aha” moment and Malcolm Gladwell the Harajuku moment.

 Not This Time…

-I dreamed bigger, much bigger.
+I dreamed bigger.
 I also tapped into a desire that I’d previously misunderstood.
 I’d always been frustrated by people not living up to their potential.
 I’d privately judge people for wasting opportunities and not trying their best.
 Especially those who I personally knew we’re capable of more.
+(Including myself…)

 Am I A Pretentious Git?

-My misunderstanding was these thoughts were “bad” and “judgemental”, they were instead an indication of my passion.
-In that cafe, I had realised that far too many people go through life only to lose their dreams and accept a more “realistic” life.
+I’d misunderstood that these thoughts were “bad” and “judgemental”, they were instead an indication of my passion.
+In that cafe, I had realised that these judgemental thoughts were fed by my desire to help these people.

 The Missing Ingredient?

 My “aha” moment poured passion into my goals, this was the ingredient that was absent in years past.
 Passion alone is the reason why, this time, things are different.

 Do you need an earth-shifting “aha” moment to achieve your goals?
 No, but you do need to mix in a little passion and emotional energy.

 What does this mean exactly?
 In short, you have to give a crap.
 More eloquently put, it means you’ve got to actually care about the end result.